dberhane/magento/README.md

-# Vagrant and puppet provision for Magento site
+# Vagrant and puppet provisioner for Magento site

 ## Description